microsoftgraph/aspnetcore-webhooks-sample/README.md

 1. Unzip the package and run ngrok.exe.

-1. Replace the two *{port-number}* placeholder values in the following command with the port number you copied, and then run the command in the ngrok console.
+1. Replace the *{port-number}* placeholder value in the following command with the port number you copied, and then run the command in the ngrok console.

-   `ngrok http {port-number} -host-header=localhost:{port-number}`
+   `ngrok http {port-number} -host-header=rewrite`

    ![Example command to run in the ngrok console](docs/ngrok1.PNG)